-Infection Prevention & Control can have a profound impact on the patient and their ability to recover; be assured it is something that is always top of our focus in the delivery of care.
+Infection Prevention & Control (IPC) at Mater Private Network is fundamental to our delivery of safe patient care.
+It can have a profound impact on the patient and their ability to recover.
+Be assured it is something that is always top of our focus in the delivery of care.

 We monitor for a range of infections and identified risk points so that we can stay ahead of any infection risk.
-Our programme spans all elements of hygiene and infection control, for example:
+Our program spans all elements of hygiene and infection control, for example:

 - Surgical Site Infections